WildernessLabs/Documentation/Hardware/Reference/Components/LEDs/Driving_w_PWM/index.md

 title: Driving an LED with a PWM Signal
 ---

+To limit an LEDs current with a PWM

 [can set either the duty cycle or the period/duration]

 [The following code sets pin 3 to duty cycle of 50%, and the onboard LED to a duty cycle of 33% (by manually setting the period and duration and cycles between the two]